nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 Note the first 6 digits have not been replaced with cyphertext as there are no capture groups in the regular expression for this text, the formatting of the data is also preserved as this was outside the capture groups.

 ## Real world impact of partially encrypting data

-You may be wondering, by only encrypting the account number and cv2 data are you reducing the level of security for storing the card number?
+You may be wondering, by only encrypting the account number and cv2 data, are you reducing the security of the encrypted card number?

-The short answer is yes, but in real terms it probably does not make a difference.
+The short answer is yes, but in real terms, it probably does not make a difference.

-A number containing 16 digits has a possibility of **16^16** combinations, including the CV2 number this roughly equates to **10 quintillion** different permiatations.
+A number containing 16 digits has a possibility of 16^16 combinations, including the CV2 number.
+This roughly equates to 10 quintillion different permutations.

-If you only store 10 digits of the card number plus the CV2 this is **10^13**, or about **10 trillion** combinations.
+If you only store 10 digits of the card number plus the CV2, this is 10^13, or about 10 trillion combinations.

-In reality, since the first 6 digits of a card number are the issuer and card type, there are not 1 million different issuers, lets say there are 10,000, storing the full 16 digits would give you roughly **100 quadrillion** combinations.
-In both cases we need to remove the checksum so we get **10 quadrillion combinations** if you encrypt the account number and **1 trillion** if you do not.
+In reality, since the first 6 digits of a card number are the issuer and card type, there are not 1 million different issuers.
+Let's say there are 10,000, storing the full 16 digits would give you roughly 100 quadrillion combinations.
+In both cases, we need to remove the checksum, so we get 10 quadrillion combinations if you encrypt the account number and 1 trillion if you do not.

-Yes, not encrypting the issuer means someone can make less guesses to determine the number but they still need to make **1 trillion guesses**.
+Yes, not encrypting the issuer means someone can make fewer guesses to determine the number, but they still need to make 1 trillion guesses.
 Assuming someone managed to obtain your database containing partially encrypted card numbers.
-If you had an average API request time of 100ms to accept or reject a payment, it would take about **190258 years** for someone to brute force a payment.
-Even if the attacker was running parralel attacks the odds are heavily stacked against them.
+If you had an average API request time of 100ms to accept or reject a payment, it would take about 190258 years for someone to brute force a payment.
+Even if the attacker was running parallel attacks, the odds are stacked heavily against them.

-Fun math to one side, since we have determined it is secure to partially encrypt these credit card numbers, let's see how to do it.
+Fun math to one side, since we have determined it is secure to encrypt these credit card numbers partially, let's see how to do it.

 ## Configuring Transform Secrets